 Part 91 vs Part 135 — What the Difference Means for Your Flight

-Whether you’re a first-time charter customer trying to figure out what you’re actually paying for, or a student pilot who just cracked open the FAR/AIM for the first time and found yourself staring at a wall of federal regulations, this breakdown is for you.
-We’ll keep the legal language to a minimum and focus on what these rules mean in the real world — on the ramp, in the cockpit, and for your safety.
+This is my attempt to fix that.
+Whether you’re writing a check for your first charter or you just cracked open the FAR/AIM and found yourself staring at a wall of federal numbering that means nothing yet — this one’s for you.
+We’ll keep the legal language lean and focus on what actually happens on the ramp, in the cockpit, and to your safety.

 Part 91 vs Part 135 in Plain English